- Alt-Feed

 Each week, I break down news, trends, and strategies I see happening on Twitter, Threads and LinkedIn, and share them as insights to help you build your personal or business brand.

-Hey there,
+Hey friend,

 A Quick History of Memes

 Fast forward to the early 80s, and we get the first signs of digital memes.
-Remember the ":-)" emoticon?
-That’s one of the first!
+Remember the “:-)” emoticon?
+That’s one of the earliest examples!
 But it wasn’t until the June 1993 issue of Wired magazine that memes were formally recognized as part of internet culture.

 Why Memes Work for Brands